kstoreyf/gethypercube/DESIGN.md

 # Nested Latin Hypercube Design — Implementation Specification

+> **Note:** This document was written as the original design spec.
+Some details
+> (grid conventions, parameter names, file layout) evolved during implementation.
+> See the source docstrings and README for the authoritative current API.

 Package layout: **gethypercube** with subpackages `gethypercube.sliced_lhd` (maximin SLHD) and `gethypercube.nested_lhd` (Qian + Rennen nested LHD).

 ## Overview